proycon/LaMachine/lamachine_v2_plan.md

 installations for different purposes on multiple machines/containers.

-A major focus in this plan is to spend time to collaborate more closely with CLARIAH partners (VU, INT, UU, Meertens) to integrate their tools (with emphasis on low-level, i.e. CLI tools).
+A major focus in this plan is to spend time to collaborate more closely with CLARIAH partners (VU, INT, UU, Meertens) to integrate their tools (with initial emphasis on low-level tools, i.e. CLI tools and programming libraries).
 This means extensive support will be provided to upstream developers so they can write the necessary recipes and for us to adapt and extend the LaMachine framework where necessary.
 We will not, however, adapt any upstream software ourselves.

-These efforts would constitute a logical continuation of the stalled CLARIAH interoperability task between the RU & VU (FoLiA-NAF) and of the, similarly stalled, task on software quality and sustainability, as certain quality demands are a technological prerequisite for inclusion in LaMachine.
+These collaboration efforts would constitute a logical continuation of the stalled CLARIAH interoperability task between the RU & VU (FoLiA-NAF) and of the, similarly stalled, task on software quality and sustainability, as certain quality demands are a technological prerequisite for inclusion in LaMachine.

 ### User interface & Data

 LaMachine v2 will include a webserver with a portal page, this portal page should provide access to *all* web-based services and applications installed in LaMachine.
 Initially it will be a fairly simple page, but this is where there is a lot of room for expansion to accomplish the aforementioned objective #2.
-This portal page and the services it exploses is still not a substitute for the command line or the various programming interfaces, it does not intend to expose all such low-level functionality, but it is an access point for the high-level interfaces which will have more appeal to the less-technical researcher.
+This portal page and the services it exposes are still not a substitute for the command line or the various programming interfaces, it does not intend to expose all such low-level functionality, but it is an access point for the high-level interfaces which will have more appeal to the less-technical researcher.